ThinkPad 755: ThinkPad 755C and 755Cs

 IBM announced the ThinkPad 755 series in April 1994 and released it the following month on May 17.
 It replaced the previous ThinkPad 750 line as IBM's high-end offering in their ThinkPad family of notebook computers.
 The first two models in the line comprise the ThinkPad 755C and the ThinkPad 755Cs.
 As stock, the 755C and the 755Cs feature the i486 processor in its clock-doubled DX2 variant, with a clock speed of 50 MHz.
 Users could optionally upgrade the DX2 to the clock-tripled 75-MHz DX4.
 The 755C features a 10.4-inch, color, active-matrix TFT liquid-crystal display (LCD); while the 755Cs features a 9.5-inch, color, passive-matrix STN LCD.
 IBM offered the laptops with either a 340-MB or a 540-MB hard disk drive (HDD) and a 3.5-inch, 2.88-MB floppy disk drive.

+The 755C and Cs models were internally strongly associated with the Thinkpad 750, sharing many of the internal components and therefore can be swapped between machines.